-Free Trade Agreement between the Republic of Turkey and the Kingdom of Morocco was signed on 7 April 2004 in Ankara and entered into force on 1 January 2006.
+The Free Trade Agreement (FTA) between the Republic of Turkey and the Kingdom of Morocco was signed on 7 April 2004 in Ankara and entered into force on 1 January 2006.

-With Turkey-Morocco FTA, tariffs and non-tariff barriers were eliminated in trade between the Parties.
-Also, Agreement regulates numerous subjects such as sanitary and phytosanitary measures, state monopolies, intellectual property rights, internal taxation, public procurement, balance of payments, anti-damping, safeguard measures and rules of origin.
+In addition to eliminating tariffs and non-tariff barriers, the FTA alsoregulates numerous subjects such as sanitary and phytosanitary measures, state monopolies, intellectual property rights, internal taxation, public procurement, balance of payments, anti-damping, safeguard measures and rules of origin.

-Concerning agricultural products, Turkey granted duty reduction and/or elimination in the form of tariff quotas for certain products listed in Annex II of Protocol II.
-In return, the Moroccan Side granted concessions of duty reductions in the form of tariff quotas for certain products listed in Annex I of Protocol II.
+Concerning agricultural products, Turkey granted duty reduction and/or elimination in the form of tariff quotas for products listed in Annex II of Protocol II.
+In return, the Morocco granted concessions of duty reductions in the form of tariff quotas for certain products listed in Annex I of Protocol II.

 The products which will benefit from the preferential tariffs should fulfill the rules of origin set out in Protocol III of the Agreement.